 Site Assessment

-Before a contract grazer is able to develop a quote and scope of work for a project, it is common for a tour of the site(s) that are being proposed for grazing.
+Before a contract grazer is able to develop a quote and scope of work for a project, it is common for the project proponent to schedule a tour of the site(s) that are being proposed for grazing.
 This allows the contract grazer to assess a variety of factors to determine the appropriate number of head, species and ratio of animals needed, water access points, fencing type required, truck and trailer access, and camp trailer sites (when an on-site herder is necessary).
-Inviting proposed contract grazing operators to become familiar with the site will allow for the most accurate cost quote and approach to achieving the project’s goals using herbivores for mastication of vegetation.
+Inviting proposed contract grazing operators to become familiar with the site will allow for the most accurate cost quote and approach to achieving the project’s goals using prescribed grazing.
 Consider designating a day during the RFP period for potential bidders to tour the project site.

 Cost Structures

-The acreage, duration, time of year, and the project complexity are taken into consideration when contract grazers develop their quotes.
-There are two general types of cost structures for contract grazing services.
+The acreage, duration, time of year, and the project complexity are taken into consideration when contract grazers develop quotes.
+There are three general types of cost structures for contract grazing services.

 • The first cost structure is quoting the service fee by placing a charge per head per day.
-For example, there are 500 head of goats proposed to graze, a contract grazing operator might charge x cents per head per day.
+For example, if there are 500 head of goats proposed to graze, a contract grazing operator might charge x cents per head per day.
 If the project is to consist of 30 days, the quote would be $ (500 goats x $0.50/day x 30 days).
-It should be made clear whether transportation costs are folded into the cost per head per day, or is a separate, additional cost.
+It should be made clear whether transportation costs are folded into the cost per head per day, or are a separate, additional cost.

-• The second cost structure, common in areas grazed around urban and suburban peripheries, is a service fee per acre grazed for a proposed project.
+• The second cost structure, common in grazed areas around urban and suburban peripheries, is a service fee per acre grazed for a proposed project.
 Smaller acreage often is of greater cost per acre than large acreage, typically due to the transportation needs and impact of changing vegetation characteristics on animal performance.
 Again, it should be made clear whether transportation costs are folded into the cost per head per day, or is a separate, additional cost.
-Prices for contract grazing services will vary by region and project, however industry standard in 2014 in the urban periphery of the Bay Area can range from $300-$1,000 an acre for the service of targeted grazing for fire hazard reduction and/or stewardship goals.
+Prices for contract grazing services will vary by region and project, however industry standard in 2014 in the urban periphery of the Bay Area ranged from $300-$1,000 an acre for the service of targeted grazing for fire hazard reduction and/or stewardship goals.
 Most of these parcels

-being grazed are less than 100 acres and generally are in the range of 5-20 acres.
+being grazed were less than 100 acres and generally are in the range of 5-20 acres.

+• A third cost structure is a grazing license where the grazer pays to graze the property, generally on a per-acre basis or a per-animal-unit basis.
+This structure would be more common with cattle grazing on larger landscapes with a longer treatment period and existing infrastructure such as fencing and water.
+Grazers are willing to pay to graze a property if the input costs are low (i.e. existing fences and water), if the grazing season is long enough to offset the cost of shipping in and out, and if it coincides with the seasonality of their other grazing leases and production schedule.

 The highest demand months for contract grazers tend to be during the end of the spring growing season through the late summer months and sometimes early fall, depending on annual rainfall.
 This also varies from region to region.
 During those heightened demand months contract grazers often charge a premium for their services.
 Conversely, during the off-season months of fall and winter service fees may be less as the demand for contract grazing services is reduced during this time of year.
+Multi-year contracts are also desirable and factor into contract prices.

 The Contract